 Carne Asada Tacos

 For tender results, look for flap steak in Latino markets or request it from your butcher.
-As an alternative, skirt steak is an excellent thin cut that comes in strips, which marinate easily and are perfect for searing over the barbecue.
+(In some areas, it’s called sirloin tip.)
+As a more economical alternative, skirt steak is an excellent thin cut that comes in strips, which marinate easily and are perfect for searing over the barbecue.

 Makes: 6 servings